 It’s important to remember that while there are many different glands and hormones, that they all work together in creating overall good health.
 As an example, insulin is a hormone produced by the pancreas.
 Insulin resistance (and ultimately diabetes) occurs when the body becomes insufficient in using energy from sugar to feed the body’s cells.
 Medication may be prescribed to help insulin do its job, but unless the diet is changed, the problem will never go away and, in fact, may lead to more serious complications.

-At Renewed Vitality in Las Colinas in Irving, Dr. Scott or her hand-picked Nurse Practitioner Elise Lewis (who is also a specialist in hormone balancing), will first get a good grip on exactly what symptoms you have been experiencing.
+At our office in Las Colinas, Dr. Scott or her hand-picked Nurse Practitioners Elise Lewis and Sue Miller, will first get a good grip on exactly what symptoms you have been experiencing.
 She will then order a comprehensive set of labs to test levels and determine a course of treatment based on the results.

 Use of Bioidentical Hormones for Hormone Balancing